bgrassy/chess-engine/README.md

 2. Add time management and other more advanced search features.

 ### Usage instructions:
-The chess.exe file included in this repository can be imported and used in GUI interfaces such as [Arena](http://playwitharena.com).
+The chess executable included in this repository can be imported and used in GUI interfaces such as [Arena](http://playwitharena.com).

 Current magic moves implementation created by [Pradyumna Kannan](http://pradu.us/old/Nov27_2008/Buzz/research/magic/Bitboards.pdf).